frdwhite24/nvim/README.md

 This is the simplified version of my custom Neovim configuration.
 I am currently using Neovim version 0.10, and the configuration is written entirely in Lua.

+> [!WARNING]
+> This has only been set up on MacOS, expect issues if you are on Linux or Windows.

 # Prerequisites

 - Install [the Nerd Font](https://github.com/ryanoasis/nerd-fonts) patch of your terminal font, so that you get all the icons rendering properly